 In the latter half of the 10th century, the kings of Indrapura came into conflict with the Dai Viet, who were then based at Hoa Lu near modern Hanoi.
 In 982, three ambassadors sent to Champa by King Lê Hoàn of the Dai Viet (founder of the Early Lê Dynasty) were detained in Indrapura.
 Lê Hoàn decided to go on the offensive, sacking Indrapura and killing the Cham King Parameshvaravarman I. As a result of these setbacks, the Cham eventually abandoned Indrapura around 1000 AD.

-The Dai Viet campaign against Champa continued into the late 11th century, when the Cham were forced to cede their three northern provinces to the rulers of the Lý Dynasty.
-Soon afterwards, Vietnamese peasants began moving into the untilled former Cham lands, turning them into rice fields and moving relentlessly southward, delta by delta, along the narrow coastal plain.
+The Dai Viet campaign against Champa continued into the late 11th century when the Cham were forced to cede their three northern provinces to the rulers of the Lý Dynasty.
+Soon afterward, Vietnamese peasants began moving into the untilled former Cham lands, turning them into rice fields and moving relentlessly southward, delta by delta, along with the narrow coastal plain.
 The southward expansion of Dai Viet (known as Nam Tien) continued for several centuries, culminating in the annexation of most of the Cham territories by the end of the 15th century.

 Da Nang cityscape